joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7002947/2026/01/27/bill-belichick-hall-of-fame-snub-reactions/

 **Initial D.H.S.
 Review Does Not Say Pretti Brandished Gun, Departing From Noem’s Claim**\
-`A report from an internal agency watchdog says the Minneapolis man was shot by law enforcement after resisting arrest, but makes no mention of the allegations leveled by a Trump administration official shortly after his death.`\
+`A report from an internal agency watchdog says the Minneapolis man was shot by law enforcement after resisting arrest, but makes no mention of the allegations leveled by a Trump administration official.`\
 https://nytimes.com/2026/01/27/us/politics/pretti-shooting-minneapolis-dhs-report.html

 **Devils trade Ondrej Palat, 2 picks to Islanders for Maxim Tsyplakov**\